Do I need any previous boating experience?

 Yes, every member of your party will be given a life jacket – they are provided free of charge.
-We even have life jackets for your dogs – it is a good idea to let us know in advance if you require one as they are limited.
-There is a deposit for these of £20 which is refundable on return.
+We even have life jackets for your dogs.
+There is a deposit on these of £10 which is refundable on return.

 What do we need to bring?

 The most essential item is flat, rubber-soled shoes.
 Heels and smart leather soled shoes are not compatible with the decks or the river banks!
 Comfortable clothes are a must!
 Pack for a standard British holiday with traditional unpredictable weather.
 You may also like to bring something smart for an evening out in Norwich or one of the other towns by the river.
 Although the boats have wardrobes and draws, storage space is limited on most boats so try not to bring too much with you.Do we need to bring provisions with us?